MTG/compIAM/docs/source/contributing.rst

 Accepting a feature
 -------------------
-We recommend that, if you want to contribute into compiam through one of the candidates in the list above, you let us know through the compiam Slack channel, the `GitHub issues <https://github.com/MTG/compIAM/issues>`_ of our repo, or discussed in person/online call.
+We recommend that, if you want to contribute into compiam through one of the candidates in the list above, you let us know through the compIAM Slack workspace.
+If you are still not signed up in the compIAM Slack workspace, please email us and we will create a user for you.
+You can also interact with us by opening an issue in `GitHub issues <https://github.com/MTG/compIAM/issues>`_ of our repo, and we can even discuss in person/online call.
 Feel free to get in touch with us through email to organize an online meeting if necessary.

 .. important::
     We will try to also actively propose new features to include in  compiam, so stay tuned in case you are interested in